 Hannah Wallis' Curatorial Residency

-DASH are delighted to have the third Disabled curatorial resident, Hannah Wallis, starting at Wysing Arts Centre.
+DASH are delighted to have the third Disabled curatorial resident, Hannah Wallis, at Wysing Arts Centre.
 We know that the residency will be a two way process, benefiting both Hannah's development as a curator and for Wysing Arts Centre, having a Disabled member of their team.

 “This is an unprecedented opportunity for me, and I am very much looking forward to working alongside the Wysing team to develop ideas in connection with the 2020 theme of broadcasting.